Foxhound401/event-act-client/README.md

 # Event Act Client

-## Cross-platform fashcards for learner.
+## Cross-platform Web-base flashcards for learner.
 Mobile first approach application aim to aid people learn new skill with flashcards.
 Featuring short-quiz, and smart re-learn.
 Your mistake will be note and remind you on your next stack.

 <p align="center">